Igalia/gst-wpe-broadcast-demo/README.md

 ## Installation

-The application is packaged as a Flatpak app, currently hosted on my server.
+The application is packaged as a Flatpak app, currently hosted on Igalia's software server.
 To install it run this on your Linux desktop terminal:

 ```shell
 $ flatpak install --user https://software.igalia.com/flatpak-refs/gst-wpe-broadcast-demo.flatpakref